-It's true.
 Even if you don't know what icon packs or launchers are, if your phone has a home screen on it, it's got a theme.
-Android users don't have to live in their app drawers: they can choose how their phone looks and functions.
+Android users don't have to live in their app drawers; they can choose how their phone looks and functions.
 They can use widgets to interact with apps without opening them.
 They can use custom icons to theme or obscure the apps on their phone from prying eyes.
 They can even use gestures and contextual data to help their phone adapt to where they are and what they're doing.

 So, what are Android themes and how can you get started with one?

-1. What's in a theme?
+What's in a theme?

 Even if you're not interested in making your home screen look pretty, there are some other uses for launcher themes and customization that you may be interested in:

-- Transferring themes and setups: Your mother just got a new phone, but she just wants everything where it was on her old one.
+- Transferring themes and setups: Your mother just got a new phone, but she wants everything where it was on her old one.
 Well, with theme backups, you can make all her Android devices look like her old one.

 - Choice: Don't like the way your app drawer is alphabetized?
-Don't like only having a 4x4 grid on your homescreen and not being able to resize your widget?
-A third-party launcher can give you choice, in how your app drawer is organized, in how much you can put on your home screen.
+Don't like only having a 5x5 grid on your home screen and not being able to resize your widgets?
+A third-party launcher can let you choose just about everything about your launcher experience.

-2. Launchers and how to use them
+Launchers and how to use them

-All phones come with a launcher, which is the interface by which users interact with their phone's apps and customize their home screens.
-Samsung phones come with the TouchWiz launcher, HTC phones come with Sense home, LG calls theirs the Home launcher, and Nexus phones use the Google Now Launcher, as do Motorola phones.
-Some of these launchers have more options than others.
+All phones come with a launcher, which is the interface through which users interact with their phone's apps and customize their home screens.
+Samsung phones come with the "Samsung Experience" launcher, HTC phones come with Sense Home, LG simply calls its launcher the Home launcher, and Pixel phones use the Pixel Launcher, and so on.

 If you're ready to jump into the wonderful world of third-party launchers, there's a lot out there to choose from, but here are three launchers that should help you get your feet wet.